Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: PMW Compilation schemes

 Since any single-qubit gate has three real parameters, we need at least three phase shifts to cover all the degrees of freedom.
-Interestingly, by using one more pulse we can further alleviate the burden of calibration but at the cost incurring greater overall error.
-More specifically, the three-pulse compilation scheme only requires calibrating two fixed $X$ rotation angles: $\pi$ and $\pi/2$.
+Interestingly, by using one more pulse we can further alleviate the burden of calibration but at the cost of incurring a greater overall error.
+More specifically, the PMW-3 scheme only requires calibrating two fixed $X$ rotation angles: $\pi$ and $\pi/2$.
 We can reduce this to a single angle $\pi/2$ by splitting the $\pi$ rotation into two $\pi/2$ rotations.
-To be specific, we propose a four-pulse compilation scheme:
+To be specific, we propose a \emph{PMW-4 scheme}:

-Since $X_{\pi/2}X_{\pi/2}=X_{\pi}$, we can verify from~\cref{eq:3_pmw_angles} that a solution to~\cref{eq:4_pmw} is
+Since $X_{\pi/2}X_{\pi/2}=X_{\pi}$, we can verify from~\Cref{eq:3_pmw_angles} that a solution to~\Cref{eq:4_pmw} is